-Make the most of your visit to Stockholm with our fully customizable private tour.
-Choose what you want to see and when, and our expert managers will help you put together your perfect itinerary.
+Make most of your visit to Stockholm with our fully customizable private tour.
+Choose what and when you want to see, and our expert managers will help you put together your perfect itinerary.
 Highly professional private tour guides, expert drivers and fast-track admission to museums will make your trip to Stockholm a truly memorable one!

-ABBA museum can be spotted from far away - just follow the sounds of the world known ABBA songs.
-It's full with the band history, featuring the stage costumes, reconstruction of the first house where the band started.
-You can sing with ABBA band, record your ABBA song, take the photo in the model of helicopter from one of the covers.
-The museum was created together with the band, there's the secret phone there, only 4 people in the world can call, so when it rings, you can talk to one of the ABBAs.
-A special piano is connected to Benny Andersson's home piano - it starts playing when Benny plays at home.
+ABBA museum can be spotted from far away - follow the sounds of the world-known ABBA songs.
+It's full of the band history, featuring the stage costumes, reconstruction of the first house where the band started.
+You can sing with the ABBA band, record your ABBA song, take the photo in the model of the helicopter from one of the covers.
+The museum was created together with the group, there's the secret phone there, only four people in the world can call, so when it rings, you can talk to one of the ABBAs.
+A unique piano is connected to Benny Andersson's home piano - it starts playing when Benny plays at home.

-Absolut is 140 year old world famous brand of vodka.
-It can also give you the absolute unique experience when you drink it in the one of a kind ice bar of the Icehotel Stockholm.
-The ice bar has the year round temperature of - 5C (41 Farenhite) so you'll need to put on one of the heavy blue capes.
+Absolut is a 140-year-old world-famous brand of vodka.
+It can also give you an absolutely unique experience when you drink it in the one of a kind ice bar of the Icehotel Stockholm.
+The ice bar has the year-round temperature of - 5C (41 Fahrenheit), so you'll need to put on one of the heavy blue capes.
 These capes are specially designed to retain your body heat and ensure that you are kept warm.
-The vodka drink from the ice cup is defenitely something you shouldn't miss.
+The vodka drink from the ice cup is something you shouldn't miss.

-Located in the 18th century building on one of most elegant squares of the Gamla Stan Alfred Nobel's museum is one of the latest additions to Stockholm sightseeing program.
+Located in the 18th-century building on one of the most elegant squares of the Gamla Stan Alfred Nobel's museum is one of the latest additions to the Stockholm sightseeing program.
 The museum was opened in 2001 to spread knowledge as well as to create interest and discussion around the natural sciences and culture through creative learning and exhibition techniques, modern technology and elegant design.
-It also features the history of the Nobel foundation and unique personality of its creator.
+It also features the history of the Nobel foundation and the unique personality of its creator.

 The city is spread across a total of 17 islands on the coast in the southeast of Sweden at the mouth of Lake Mälaren, by the Stockholm archipelago and the Baltic Sea.
-This is why the boat ride is the exciting way to see the numerous islandes and bridges of the city.
-The historical name for Stockholm Old Town was "The city between the bridges", a name which is still used for the entire city which spans over numerous islands, islets, and hills.
-See the famous Slussen bridge complex, the oldest bridges around the Gamla Stan, take the photos of the Royal palace, the Town hall, the Royal Dramatic theater, enjoy the panorama of the Djurgården island.
+This is why the boat ride is an exciting way to see the numerous islands and bridges of the city.
+The historical name for Stockholm Old Town was "The city between the bridges," a name which is still used for the entire city, which spans over numerous islands, islets, and hills.
+See the famous Slussen bridge complex, the oldest bridges around the Gamla Stan, take the photos of the Royal palace, the Townhall, the Royal Dramatic Theater, enjoy the panorama of the Djurgården island.

 Vasa is a giant Swedish warship built between 1626 and 1628 to become the flagship and the pride of Sweden.
-The ship foundered after sailing about 1,300 m (1,400 yd) into her maiden voyage on 10 August 1628.
+The ship foundered after sailing about 1,300 m (1,400 yds) into her maiden voyage on 10 August 1628.
 She was located in the late 1950s in a busy shipping lane just outside the Stockholm harbor.
 Salvaged with a largely intact hull in 1961, it was eventually moved to the Vasa Museum in Stockholm.
 Vasa is one of the most popular attractions of Sweden and one of its main symbols.
-It is also world's largest 17th century sailer.
+It is also the world's most significant 17th-century sailer.